Tangla: Governance

 Tangla is a part of Mangaldai Lok Sabha Constituency.
 Biswajit Daimary is the present MLA from 64 No. Paneri LAC.

 Transportation

 The town is well connected to the rest of the state by the Mangaldai-Bhutiachang (MB Road/State Highway 4), allowing access to the National Highway 52 at Mangaldai.
 Trains from Tangla railway station travel to Kamakhya, New Jalpaiguri, Dekargaon, Rangiya and Naharlagun.
 There are also buses going to the rest of the state.

 Educational Institutions

-Tangla is among the top educational hubs of lower Assam, delivering positions in HSLC and ASHEC.
+Tangla is an educational hub of lower Assam, delivering positions in HSLC and ASHEC.

 Healthcare

 "Tangla CHC Kalaguru Bishnu Rabha Thirty Bedded Govt Hospital" is the nearest hospital of the town.
 A government run veterinary hospital is also located nearby.